 Geoff Cope took a hat-trick on his Test debut against Pakistan © Getty Images

-Geoff Cope, born February 23, 1947, was a long serving off-spinner of Yorkshire who played three Tests for England.
+Geoff Cope, born February 23, 1947, was a long-serving Yorkshire off-spinner who played 3 Tests for England.
 He might have played many more if his action had not been repeatedly questioned.
 Arunabha Sengupta looks back at the life and career of the man who almost took a hat-trick on Test debut.

 A troubled career